finalverse/libra2-core/libra2-move/framework/libra2-framework/doc/stake.md

 <td>3</td>
 <td>The total staked value in the stake pool should remain constant, excluding operations related to adding and withdrawing.</td>
 <td>Low</td>
-<td>The total staked value (AptosCoin) of a stake pool is grouped by: active, inactive, pending_active, and pending_inactive.
+<td>The total staked value (Libra2Coin) of a stake pool is grouped by: active, inactive, pending_active, and pending_inactive.
 The stake value remains constant except during the execution of the add_stake_with_cap or withdraw_with_cap functions or on_new_epoch (which distributes the reward).</td>
 <td>Formally specified in the schema <a href="#high-level-req-3">StakedValueNoChange</a>.</td>
 </tr>